Assistant Director, Residential Education at Montana State University

 Postdoctoral Researcher, Holzbaur Lab, Perelman School of Medicine, University of Pennsylvania

-Chantell Evans graduated with her PhD in Neuroscience in 2015.
+Chantell Evans graduated with her PhD in Molecular & Cellular Pharmacology in 2015.
 She is now a postdoctoral fellow in the Perelman School of Medicine at the University of Pennsylvania, and was selected by the Howard Hughes Medical Institute as one of 15 early-career scientists in the first cohort of Hanna Gray Fellows, a program that supports scientists with the potential to become leaders in academic research.

 USDA-National Institute of Food and Agriculture Postdoctoral Fellow in Plant Pathology, Department of Bioagricultural Sciences and Pest Management at Colorado State University

 Alejandra Huerta earned a PhD in Plant Pathology from UW–Madison in fall 2015.
 As a student, she worked in Caitilyn Allen’s laboratory studying intraspecies competition in plant pathogenic bacteria.
 Huerta is now a postdoctoral fellow investigating bacterial-rice interactions.

 Curator of Modern and Contemporary Art for the Krannert Art Museum at the University of Illinois, Urbana-Campaign

 In 2005, Amy Powell came to the University of Wisconsin-Madison to pursue her MA in Art History.
 Upon completion of her master’s in 2007, the Kentucky native decided to stay at the university to pursue her PhD in the same field.
 She is now the curator of modern and contemporary art at Krannert Art Museum (KAM) at the University of Illinois, Urbana–Champaign—overseeing a collection that contains roughly 10,000 works of art.

 Senior Research Methodologist with NORC at the University of Chicago